-In the PET speaking exam, the students aren’t alone – they go in with another candidate (and sometimes even two!)
+In the PET speaking exam, the students aren’t alone – they go in with another candidate (sometimes even two!).
 For the most part, they don’t need to communicate with each other.
-However, in Speaking Part 3 they need to exchange their ideas and opinions for two minutes.
+However, in Speaking Part 3 they need to exchange ideas and opinions for two minutes.
 And yes, they’re being scored on the way they communicate with each other.

 I’ve got a series of short lesson plans on Cambridge PET exams, explaining each part and giving tips on getting a high score.
 Click below for all the other plans that I’ve done so far:

 - Cambridge PET – Reading Part 1

 This class consists of the lesson plan and the speaking part 3 worksheet (with answers!).
 All are available to download at the end of the post.

 In Speaking Part 3, students listen to a short imaginary scenario and look at a few options that need to be discussed for two minutes.
 All the options are shown as pictures, so students are required to have a wide range of vocabulary that would help them talk about the prompts.
 They also need a language that would help them with their discussion, e.g. expressing and asking for opinions, making suggestions, agreeing and disagreeing with their partner, etc. Additionally, they’re expected to have a natural conversation that forces them to think about their answers and listen to the other candidate at the same time.